-The Goodwill Connects Program is designed to provide students, from all four local school districts with an opportunity for career exploration, job training and a summer work experience.
-The goal is for successful participants to have opportunities for long term employment.
+The Goodwill Connects Program is designed to provide students from all four local school districts in the Battle Creek area with an opportunity for career exploration, job training and summer work experience.
+The goal is for successful participants to have opportunities for long-term employment.
 Local businesses have the opportunity to work with and train their future labor force in a hands-on environment.
 Goodwill Connects consists of three phases to help students transition from a school to entry-level positions.
 Click here for more information about the Goodwill Connects program.

 Phase I – Classroom Training and employer visits.